-Our Chief Executive Officer, Joseph P. Adams, Jr., devoted a substantial portion of his time to the Company in 2017, although he did not exclusively provide services to us in 2017.
-Since our Manager compensates Mr. Adams based on the overall value of the various services that he performs to our Manager, our Manager is not able to segregate and identify any portion of the compensation awarded to him as relating solely to service performed for us.
-Accordingly, we have not included any information relating to the compensation paid to Mr. Adams by our Manager in or in respect of 2017 in the "Summary Compensation Table," below.
+Our Chief Executive Officer Joseph P. Adams, Jr. and our Chief Accounting Officer Eun Nam devoted a substantial portion of their time to the Company in 2019, although neither of them exclusively provided services to us in 2019.
+Since our Manager compensates Mr. Adams and Ms. Nam based on the overall value of the various services that they each perform for our Manager, our Manager is not able to segregate and identify any portion of the compensation awarded to either of them as relating solely to service performed for us.
+Accordingly, we have not included any information relating to the compensation paid to Mr. Adams and Ms. Nam by our Manager in or in respect of 2019 in the "Summary Compensation Table," below.

-In 2017, our Chief Financial Officer and Chief Accounting Officer, Scott Christopher, was exclusively dedicated to providing services to us.
-Accordingly, our Manager has determined that the entire amount of the compensation that it paid to Mr. Christopher in or in respect of 2017 was for services that he performed for us and we have therefore reported that compensation in the "Summary Compensation Table," below.
+In 2019, our Chief Financial Officer Scott Christopher was exclusively dedicated to providing services to us.
+Accordingly, our Manager has determined that the entire amount of the compensation that it paid to Mr. Christopher in or in respect of 2019 was for services that he performed for us and we have therefore reported that compensation in the "Summary Compensation Table," below.

-Compensation for 2017
+Compensation for 2019

 All of the decisions regarding Mr. Christopher's compensation are made by the Manager and neither the Company nor Mr. Christopher have any role in determining any aspect of his compensation with the Manager.
-Our Manager used the following compensation elements in 2017 as tools to reward and retain Mr. Christopher:
+Our Manager used the following compensation elements in 2019 as tools to reward and retain Mr. Christopher:

-- Base Salary Our Manager paid Mr. Christopher a base salary of \$200,000 in 2017 to assist him with paying basic living expenses during the calendar year; - Bonus Our Manager paid Mr. Christopher a discretionary bonus of \$600,000 in early 2018 based on its subjective review of his performance in 2017; and - Other Compensation Our Manager also provides Mr. Christopher with 401(k) matching contributions and companypaid life insurance premiums, which the Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain.
+- Base Salary Our Manager paid Mr. Christopher a base salary of \$200,000 in 2019 to assist him with paying basic living expenses during the calendar year; - Bonus Our Manager paid Mr. Christopher a discretionary bonus of \$700,000 in early 2020 based on its subjective review of his performance in 2019; and - Other Compensation Our Manager also provides Mr. Christopher with 401(k) matching contributions and company-paid life insurance premiums, which the Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain talented and experienced individuals.